Renal Dialysis Certificate Program

 - Applicants must have a physical examination and the required immunizations completed

-prior to the start of the Renal Dialysis program.
+prior to the start of the clinical portion of the Renal Dialysis program.

 - Students also must have a current CPR card (American Heart Association, Healthcare